toptekkie/steamtruck.github.io/_posts/2018-06-10-TinyLights.md

 #### Friday
 Setup the truck and started 3D printing a new designed 2320 battery, LED and card holder with badge pin.
-The card holder was included to allow a cutout to made to light-up from behind.
+The card holder was included to allow a cutout to be made to light-up from behind.
 Future use could be for table/exhibit applications.
-Typically take just under 15min to print.
+Typically takes just under 15min to print.
 Rain storm started at closing time (11:30pm).
 Cycled back to Ross Spur in the dark and rain - arrived soaked!!

 ![_config.yml]({{ site.baseurl }}/images/ledholder.jpg)